Who 'We' Are

 We receive no core government funding and rely solely on the generosity of the community to operate.

-What is now the Saskatoon Food Bank & Learning Centre Garden Patch, started as the Potato Patch in 2010.
+What is now the Saskatoon Food Bank & Learning Centre Garden Patch, got it's start in 2010 as a community project, the Potato Patch.
 The Saskatoon Food Bank & Learning Centre began to oversee the project in 2012, renaming it the Garden Patch, and is now the flourishing program you see located in the 900 block of 3rd Ave N.

 Today the Saskatoon Food Bank and Learning Centre is a progressive and collaborative organization that uses a systems approach to develop programs, services, and initiatives that address the underlying causes of food insecurity and poverty in our community.